theta360developers/theta-s-quartz/README.md

 * Step 1: View > Main Window, Double click "Webcam" and choose RICOH THETA S
 * Step 2: Choose filter theta-fish2sphere
 * Step 3: Modify settings if you'd like, not sure it'll make much of a difference yet.
 Make sure to press enter after you enter new values.
-* Bonus prize: can you figure out how to use both crop and fish2sphere effects at the same time? doesn't seem to work for me.
-Maybe change crop settings?

 ## How to modify:
 * Download quartz composer from Apple's developer site http://developer.apple.com/downloads by searching for "Graphics Tools for Xcode"
 * Open theta-fish2sphere.qtz file in quartz composer
 * Change input image source to theta s on USB or HDMI input live stream, or use sample image from this git project's root dir

 ## Dev notes for Quartz Composer
 * For testing / developing in QC, you'll need to unhook the "Image (Required)" patch and use instead the image patch "image-example of 720p theta-s stream"